giantswarm/kubernetes-metrics-server/README.md

 # kubernetes-metrics-server

+**DEPRECATED** Changes should be made to https://github.com/giantswarm/metrics-server-app

 Helm chart for Kubernetes Metrics Server running in Tenant Clusters

 * Installs the [kubernetes-metrics-server](https://github.com/kubernetes-incubator/metrics-server)